What’s scarier than zombies, witches and vampires combined?

 - Does your follow-up information help or hurt your brand?
 Is it written well, or was the copy quickly thrown together?
 (Here’s more information on why your marketing collateral is so important.)

 Finally, it’s time to look at your page from an SEO perspective:

 - Is the content optimized for keyphrases?
 Or was it written without them?

 - If your copy does include keyphrases, when is the last time you conducted keyphrase research?
 A keyphrase focus that was applicable one or two years ago may not be applicable today.

 - Does the copy read like it was overoptimized?
 If you’re not sure, try reading your copy out loud.
 If it sounds like “keyphrase, keyphrase, keyphrase,” your answer is “yes.”

 - How are your pages ranking in Google currently?

 - Do your pages have original, keyphrase-rich Titles?
 Consider if you need to rewrite them for better positions and click-through.

 - How are your meta descriptions (this is a HUGE opportunity for many sites.)
-Consider if you need to rewrite them for Google’s new sitelinks format.

 If you’re feeling stuck, see if another team member can review your content and make suggestions.
 Or, if your internal team is “too close” to the content, consider hiring an expert consultant to help.
 An SEO content consultant can quickly point out your successes and challenges – and then your team can make all the necessary tweaks.
 It may cost your company a little bit of cash, but the results (and the improved sales) will be well, well worth it!